 The DMO's risk policies reflect the high standards and robust requirements which determine the way risks are managed and controlled.
 The DMO Accounting Officer, with the support of the Board, ensures that policies are regularly reviewed to reflect any changes in the DMO's operations and/or best practice.
-In 2023-2024, this included policies relating to remote access, health & safety, business continuity, anti-bribery, personal dealing, information security, authentication and patch management.
+In 2024-2025, this included policies relating to health & safety, spreadsheet control, anti-fraud, personal dealing, gifts & hospitality and anti-money laundering.